clcdpc/carousels/README.md

 ## How do I get set up?

 * See then Example.zip file in ['src/Carousels/Extras' folder](https://bitbucket.org/clcdpc/carousels/src)
+ * If you're using the bitbucket website (instead of cloning the repository) Click "view raw" after clicking Example.zip to download a local copy of the zip file.
 * If you just want to query the endpoint for the JSON data, go to: https://carousels.clcohio.org/home/jsonp?callback=callback&rsid=RECORDSETID&ctx=PACPROFILENUMBER Replace RECORDSETID number with the number of the bib record set that contains the titles you want to display.
 Replace PACPROFILENUMBER with the PAC profile number (AKA CTX number) you want patrons to be directed to when they click on a title.